bftruca/home-library-wa/README.md

 ## Running with Docker

-All Docker commands should be executed from the repository root.
+All Docker commands should be executed from the repository root:

 ```text
 home-library-wa/